BishopFox/badPods/manifests/priv-and-hostpid/README.md

 **Can any of the tokens:**
 * Create a pod, deployment, etc. in the kube-system namespace?
-* Create a role in the kube-system namsspace?
+* Create a role in the kube-system namespace?
 * View secrets in the kube-system namespace?
 * Create clusterrolebindings?

-You are looking for a way to access to all resources in all namspaces.
+You are looking for a way to access to all resources in all namespaces.

 ## Some other ideas